-He turned to a tall, thin man with a shock of silver hair who stood at the front of the group.
+He turned to the tall, thin man with a shock of silver hair who stood at the front of the group.
 “I understand that Dr. Aristotle is in charge during your field trip, so if there is anything you need tonight or in the morning, you can take it to him, and in turn he will contact me for anything that may come up.
 For now, however, you are free to go.”
 He gestured to another door on the opposite side of the room where he came in.
-A young, red-headed woman dressed in a dark blue skirt and a white blouse stood by the door with her hands clasped together in front of her.
+A young, red-headed woman dressed in a dark blue suit with a white blouse stood by the door with her hands clasped together in front of her.

 “If you will follow Ms. Kane out through that door to the bus, she will help you get on board and then will take you to your hotel.
 Have a good evening.”

 Caldera handed Dr. Aristotle an envelope as the crowd of furmen volunteers moved toward the woman driving their bus and then spoke with him quietly for a moment before departing out the door they had all come in.
 It seemed he had some damage control to perform outside with the flightline workers.

 The old charter bus arrived at the local hotel after a short ride along a freeway where the passengers of passing vehicles gawked and stared at the travel-weary Furs through the windows.
 Reactions were not much different at the hotel, but the furmen visitors were now too tired to care.
 Even Norman Grey ignored the looks and whispered comments, primarily because he barely had the energy to walk upright from the bus into the building.
 Gravity was not his friend today.